esno/srp/README.md

-# SRP module for WoW emulators
+# SecureRemotePassword protocol for WoW

-this lua module implements the SRP authentication mechanism for WoW.
 SRP is a secure password-based authentication and key-exchange protocol.
 Using SRP avoids sending the plaintext password unencrypted.
+[This lua module](https://github.com/esno/srp) implements the SRP authentication mechanism for WoW.

 ## Authentication workflow